Republica: 2010–2020: Reunion, sporadic performances and new material

 In early 2010, Republica performed a string of gigs.
 They also issued a remixed version of "Ready to Go" entitled "Ready to Go 2010".
 In June 2010 the remix was released and reached No. 1 on the Upfront Club chart.
-The track has been produced by Andy Gray and Alan Moulder.
+The track was produced by Andy Gray and Alan Moulder.
 In October 2010, the band performed a comeback gig at O2 Academy Islington followed by several dates in Eastern Europe and the Middle East in 2011.
 They performed at GuilFest in July 2012.

 The band released a new EP, Christiana Obey, and also recorded a session for Brentwood radio station Phoenix FM in April 2013.
 A joint 20th anniversary tour with the band Space took place in the spring of 2014.
 In October and early November 2014, Republica toured the UK in support of the Boomtown Rats "Ratlife" tour and took the opportunity to premiere some new material.
 Friday 29 May 2015 saw the public debut of more new material when Republica performed at the "Under The Bridge" venue in Chelsea, London, with support from Tenek and Kenelis.
 A deluxe edition of Republica was released on 28 February 2020 on Cherry Red Records.

 2021–present: Damaged Gods

 The band released a new single, "New York" in November 2023, from their upcoming studio album Damaged Gods scheduled to be released in the spring of 2025, their first in 27 years, on Armalyte Industries.
 The second single off the album, "Hallelujah", was released 28 June 2024.
+As of May 2026, the album remains unreleased.

 In June 2024, Saffron announced that Steve Hewitt, former drummer of Placebo and Six by Seven, had joined Republica as the band's live drummer.
+That same year, both Dorney and Male departed from Republica, leaving Saffron as the only remaining member of the band.